AVAnnotate/documentation/pages/quickstart.md

 ## Step 4: Add tags

 "Tags" are labels used in the published project to index, organize, and discover topics in the annotations.
-Categories can be used to organize the tags in groups.
+Groups can be used to organize the tags.
 For more information, see [Tags](https://avannotate.github.io/documentation/pages/tags/).

 ## Step 5: Add annotations and timestamps